 Health literacy includes the capacity to communicate, assert and enact these decisions.’
 (World Health Organisation)[i]

-Health Literacy is a product of the interaction between individual attributes and the environment or context an individual finds themselves in.
-It changes in response to an individual’s life circumstances, their age and health status, and the setting.
+Health Literacy is a result of both individual attributes and the environment or context.
+It changes depending on life circumstances, age and health status, and the setting.
 It can be improved through education, training, environmental changes, and support.

 Individual health literacy

 Health literacy requires critical thinking skills, and the ability to interpret information and work out how it applies to the individual.

 Being able to get, understand and act on health information is central to health literacy.
 It involves listening and speaking, reading, writing, numeracy and using technology to communicate and handle information.

 Good health literacy helps people to reflect on their situation, apply information to their unique circumstances, and feel able to make changes.